Navigation

 9 Street-Dependent People Rescued in Jhapa on Day 1 | Manavsewa Ashram

 JHAPA: Nine street-dependent people have been successfully rescued from various areas of Jhapa district.
-The rescue operation took place on the very first day of the Mechi-Mahakali National Rescue Yatra.
+The rescue operation took place on the very first day of the Mechi-Mahakali National Rescue Journey.

 This humanitarian campaign is being actively conducted through a collaboration between the Manavsewa Ashram and the Ani Choying Drolma Foundation.
 The initiative aims to make Nepalese streets free of helpless, abandoned, and street-dependent individuals.
 The rescued citizens from Jhapa are now receiving proper care, shelter, and medical attention at the ashram facility.